 Viewing of the online video on this subject is

 “Christian” parties have actually hired hackers to take down our

 websites.
 Thus, we desire to weed out those who are insincere about further

-examinations of the truth of the Gospel, so we send the links to our
+examinations of the truth of the Gospel, so we send the links to our Internet

 To receive those links, simply reply to this email with

-and a name and mailing address after a prior issue of this Internet periodical,
+a name and mailing address after a prior issue of this Internet periodical),

-you do not need to reply again, as the links we send you provide
+you do not need to reply again, as the links we mail you will provide you with

 Alternatively, to be removed from the database sending